trickford/plot/README.md

-            "handleWidth": 10, // width of range handles if no image set "handleHeight": 40, // height of range handles if no image set "gridColor": "#F0F0F0", // color or grid lines "labelTextSize": 14, // size of label text "labelLeftWidth": 30, // width of vertical label div "labelBottomHeight": 30, // height of horizontal label div "infoColor": "#EFEFEF", // background color of info box "infoBorder": "#CCCCCC", // border color of info box "infoTextSize": 10 // text size for info box }
+            "handleWidth": 10, // width of range handles if no image set "handleHeight": 40, // height of range handles if no image set "gridColor": "#F0F0F0", // color or grid lines "labelLeftTextSize": 12, // size of left label text "labelLeftWidth": 20, // width of vertical label div "labelBottomTextSize": 12, // size of bottom label text "labelBottomHeight": 20, // height of horizontal label div "labelPadding": 5, // space between label and graph "infoColor": "#EFEFEF", // background color of info box "infoBorder": "#CCCCCC", // border color of info box "infoTextSize": 10, // text size for info box "notationSize": 8, // size of notation dot "notationFillColor": "#FFFFFF", // color of notation dot "notationBorderColor": "#108DC8", // color of notation border "notationBorderWidth": 2, // width of notation border "notationPopinBackground": "#FFFFFF", // background color of notation popin "notationPopinColor": "#333333" // text color of notation popin }
     }

 ###callback
-A function with one parameter (data) to call when a range has been selected on the chart
+A function with one parameter (data) to call when a range has been selected on the chart.
+This will return the data point exactly as it is passed into the plugin.

     function(data){
         console.log(data);